1999/sklad2/README.md

 ### Bundle format

-`sklad2` NPM package has "module" support which is ES6 modules code and "main" which is CommonJS.
+`sklad2` NPM package has "module" support which is ES6 modules code, UMD code as "unpkg" and "main" which is CommonJS.
 It doesn't contain any polyfills for IndexedDB or Promises.